 - House zone hunts where clues are based on kitchen items, living room décor pieces, kids’ room toys, etc.

 - Fill in the blank clues where the item to hunt for is the answer to a riddle that kids must solve.

 - Color hunts are where kids must find items in the house that match a specific color, such as orange, maroon, magenta, etc.

 A scavenger hunt is where teams or individuals hunt for specific items listed within a worksheet.
 They can be clue-based or direct items to scavenge for, which makes the activity more interesting and engaging.

 How do you make clues for scavenger hunts?

-The best approach is to make printable sheets, with all clues and example types within.
-It is ideal to make the clues as innovative and unique as possible to help kids find the most interesting items.
+The best approach is to make printable sheets with all clues and example types within.
+Making the clues as innovative and unique as possible is ideal to help kids find the most interesting items.